Opening Hours Open 7 days a week

 • if your spouse is unlikely to respond to your divorce petition.

+Mediation is not suitable for all situations, but it is the right approach for many people.
+If court proceedings are needed, you will usually be expected to have attended a Mediation Information and Assessment Meeting (MIAM).
 If your divorce solicitor believes that a MIAM is not appropriate or necessary, perhaps because divorce proceedings need to commence urgently or because domestic violence is involved, then they will let you know.

-It is worth noting that the court does hold the power to order that a Divorce Order is not granted until it is satisfied with the arrangements for the children, although it is rarely the case that there will be any objection by the court, provided the arrangements are reasonable and there are no concerns surrounding child protection.
+It is worth noting that the court does hold the power to order that a Divorce Order is not granted until it is satisfied with the arrangements for the children, although it is rarely the case that there will be any objection by the court, provided the arrangements are reasonable, and there are no concerns surrounding child protection.

 You can get a divorce in England & Wales if all of the following are true: